 \subsection{Model fitting}

-Previous works on Bayesian full-spectrum fitting were based on tools specifically developed around CvD12 and CvD16 models, e.g., \textsc{pystaff} \citep{2018MNRAS.479.2443V}.
+Previous works on Bayesian full-spectrum fitting were based on tools specifically developed around CvD12 and CvD16 models, such as \textsc{pystaff} \citep{2018MNRAS.479.2443V}.
 However, as we are using a different set of stellar population models, we use the newly developed code \textsc{paintbox} (parametric fitting toolbox, Barbosa, in prep.), an extended and more general version of the \ac{SED} fitting code used in \citet{2020ApJS..247...46B}.
-The \textsc{paintbox} is a simple, flexible framework for build and model SEDs of galaxies, and it is intended, but not restricted to, to be used in applications using Bayesian methods.
+The \textsc{paintbox} is a simple, flexible framework for building and modeling the SEDs of galaxies, and it is intended to be used in (though is not restricted to) applications using Bayesian methods.
 It can be used to build a large range of custom parametric models for data, including multiple stellar populations, emission lines, sky or telluric templates, extinction laws, and polynomial corrections, and can be adapted to use any stellar population models.

 For the \ac{MCMC} sampling of the posterior, we use the \textsc{pymc3} package \citep{Salvatier2016} to build a model with the priors detailed in Table~\ref{tab:priors}.
 We tested different \ac{MCMC} samplers available in the \textsc{pymc3}, including the Metropolis-Hastings \citep[MH,][]{doi:10.1063/1.1699114, 10.1093/biomet/57.1.97} algorithm and sequential Monte Carlo \citep{doi:10.1061/(ASCE)0733-9399(2007)133:7(816), 10.1093/gji/ggt180}, and also the Afinne Invariant MCMC Emsemble sampler \citep{2010CAMCS...5...65G}, using the \textsc{emcee} code \citep{2013PASP..125..306F}.
 After testing different configurations for the sampling, we noticed that satisfactory convergence in a reasonable execution time is obtained by initializing the sampling with the Metropolis-Hastings algorithm, followed by a sampling with the Emsemble sampler.
-Both the SMC and the Affine Invariant samplers perform similarly concerning the estimation of parameters, but the Emsemble sampler has proved to converge faster in practice, thus we adopt it throughout the analysis.
-We adopt the median of the marginalized posterior distributions as estimates of the parameters, and we use the percentiles of 16\% and 84\% to represent the $\pm 1\sigma$ uncertainties.
+Both the SMC and the Affine Invariant samplers perform similarly concerning the estimation of parameters, but the Emsemble sampler has been shown to converge faster in practice, and therefore we adopt this latter throughout the analysis.